onfido/onfido-ios-sdk/README.md

 self.present(onfidoRun, animated: true, completion: nil) //`self` should be your view controller
 ```

-*Important Note:* Make sure to keep a **strong** reference to the `OnfidoFlow` object until the flow is finished, otherwise the flow won't work correctly.
+*Important Note:* When using the objective C interface, make sure to keep a **strong** reference to the `ONFlow` object until the flow is finished, otherwise the flow won't work correctly.

 Congratulations!
 You have successfully started the flow.
 Carry on reading the next sections to learn how to:

 -   Handle callbacks
 -   Customise the SDK
 -   Create checks

 ## Handling callbacks